 On January 25th 2011, The City of Newport Beach adopted the Lido Village Concept Plan Alternative 5B.
-This preferred alternative was the culmination of a collaborate planning and visioning effort undertaken by a multidisciplinary team of consultants with input from land owners and members of the community.
-The City of Newport Beach spearheaded these efforts with the support of other major stakeholders: Lido Village Partners, The Fritz Duda Co., Vornado Realty Trust, and Marshall Property & Development.
+This preferred alternative was the culmination of a collaborative planning and visioning effort, undertaken by a multidisciplinary team of consultants, with input from land owners and members of the community.
+The City of Newport Beach spearheaded these efforts with the support of other major stakeholders: Via Lido Partners, (The Fritz Duda Co.), Vornado Realty Trust, and Marshall Property & Development.
 Other minor stakeholders and land owners were also involved in the process, providing valuable insight and thoughtful contribution.

-Recognizing the importance of Lido Village to the residents of Newport Beach, the design team believed in continuing an active engagement with the public.
-By engaging a citizens advisory panel (CAP) and through public outreach, the design guidelines for Lido Village is the result of a collaborative effort.
+Recognizing the importance of Lido Village to the residents of Newport Beach, the design team continued an active engagement with the public.
+By engaging a Citizens Advisory Panel (CAP) and through public outreach, the Design Guidelines for Lido Village are the result of a collaborative effort.
 Outreach efforts included multiple meetings and workshops with the CAP as well as a public Open House.
-At these opportunities, participants voiced opinions and recommendations for the village revitalization.
-It is through this collaborative approach that the Lido Village Design Guidelines represent the concerted effort of a successful public-private work effort.
+At these outreach opportunities, participants voiced opinions and recommendations for the Village revitalization.
+It is through this collaborative approach that the Lido Village Design Guidelines represent the concerted effort of a successful public-private partnership work effort.

-Responsibility of design review and project implementation will be with the City of Newport Beach Community Development Department.
-Adherence to General Plan and Zoning policies and regulations will outline requirements specific to individual parcels while the design guidelines will influence theme and character.
+Responsibility of Design review and project implementation will be the City of Newport Beach Community Development Department.
+Adherence to General Plan and Zoning policies and regulations will outline requirements specific to individual parcels while the Design Guidelines will influence theme and character.

-The following is a graphic history of the development of the concept plan.
+The following is a graphic history of the development of the concept plan: